Exeter-Diabetes/CPRD-Cohort-scripts/02-Prevalent/README.md

 ```
 \*IMD=Index of Multiple Deprivation; 'static' because we only have data from 2015 so only 1 value per patient.
 As Townsend Deprivation Scores are derived from these, they are also 'static'.

-&nbsp;

-The scripts can be found in this directory.
+The scripts shown in the above diagram (in grey boxes) can be found in this directory.

 &nbsp;